 In a nutshell: Agile coaching will help teams optimize their processes, communicate better, and more easily adapt to change.
 The benefits far outweigh the investment.

 What does an Agile coach do?

 An Agile coach teaches, implements, and strategizes big picture project management changes for current and future projects.
-They help teams learn how to optimize their unique process using Scrum and Agile approaches.
+They help teams learn how to optimize their unique process using Scrum and Agile practices.

 An Agile coach’s exact tasks vary from project to project.
 For the most part, you can count on an Agile coach to improve your business’s overall operations on every level.

-In this example of Agile coaching for a financial services company, the business had a few significant problems:
+In an example of Agile coaching for a financial services company, the business had a few significant problems:

 - An increase in pressure to produce transformational results consistently

 - A decrease in critical resources such as time and budget